zeroc-ice/ice/csharp/README.md

 msbuild msbuild\ice.proj /t:BuildDist
 ```

-The `Net45Build`, `Net45BuildDist`, `NetStandardBuild` and
+The `Net5Build`, `Net45Build`, `Net5BuildDist`, `Net45BuildDist`, `NetStandardBuild` and
-`NetStandardBuildDist` targets allow you to build assemblies only for the .NET
+`NetStandardBuildDist` targets allow you to build assemblies only for .NET 5, the .NET
 Framework 4.5 or .NET Standard 2.0, with or without the test suite.

-The iceboxnet and test applications target `netcoreapp3.1` when using Visual
+The .NET Standard build of iceboxnet and test applications target `netcoreapp3.1` when using
-Studio 2019 and `netcoreapp2.1` when using Visual Studio 2017.
+Visual Studio 2019 and `netcoreapp2.1` when using Visual Studio 2017.
 You can change
 the target framework by setting the `AppTargetFramework` property to a different
 Target Framework Moniker value, for example: